Prince Harry walks in mother Diana's footsteps during Angola visit

 Harry last visited the country in 2013 as a part of a campaign with Halo Trust.
 In June, he participated in the launch of a conservation campaign to protect the Okavanga river delta in the region and clear it of explosives that are harmful for both people and wildlife.

-Harry's visit is part of royal tour with the former Megan Markle and their son Archie that began in Cape Town, South Africa on Monday.
+Harry's visit is part of a royal tour with the former Megan Markle and their son, Archie, that began in Cape Town, South Africa, on Monday.